AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 The important part here is how the cross product can help us find the angle between two vectors, and what problems arise from this method.
 It is important to mention here that the order of the points is crucial!
 When dealing with a closed polygonal shape the order of the points is such that the formed angle is pointing inwards.
 Using the cross product to determine the angle between two vectors gives an ambiguous result, the angle can form an acute wedge but could equivalently be interpreted as an obtuse fan.
 Keep this in mind for now, it will be relevant in a bit!
 -->

 The important part here is how the cross product can help us find the angle between two vectors, and what problems arise from this method.
-Given three points, we can consider two angles, one that is less than 180 degrees and another 'reflex' angle larger than 180 degrees.
-Assuming a clockwise drawing order throughout (the arcs we'll draw alway sweep from BA to BC in a clockwise manner), we can only round off a corner if we select the angle that has a value less than 180 degrees.
+Given two vectors, we observe two angles, one that is less than 180 degrees, and another 'reflex' angle larger than 180 degrees.
+Our task is thus finding the angle that allows us to draw an arc, such that we can trace it and round off the pointy corner.
+We can only round off a corner if we select the angle that has a value less than 180 degrees.

 In this manner, we also need to determine the correct drawing order.
 We're going around the polygonal shape in a clockwise manner, but depending if the angle is concave or convex (curved inwards vs being curved outwards), we'll have to sometimes draw our arcs in a counterclockwise manner.
 To this end, calculating the value of the angle is not sufficient, we need an additional indicator that tells us how the second vector BC is situated with respect to the first one BA.
 For this we can use the cross product of BC and the perpendicular line to BA.
 More on that in a bit.